 Macro cells have formed the basis of cellular mobile radio coverage since the rollout of analogue mobile phone networks in the 1980s.
 As mobile network operators have evolved their networks to support digital cellular and followed the 3GPP roadmap through GSM, UMTS, LTE and now to 5G, we’ve witnessed the incredible evolution of macro cells.
 From single band space diversity sites supporting a handful of voice calls, to today’s mobile broadband sites utilising multiple radio access technologies, multiple frequency bands, carrier aggregation and complex antennas transmission lines to deliver 100s of Mbps.
 This talk will review this evolution and present the current macro site designs as a basis for exploring the site evolution to 5G.
 The broad typology of cellular radio sites will be explored while initial lessons from BT/EE 5G macro cell rollout will be presented.

-Macro Cell developments that support: Colin Bryce, Director of Mobile Network Engineering – Europe, CommScope Inc.
+Macro Cell developments that support LTE evolution and 5G deployments: Colin Bryce, Director of Mobile Network Engineering – Europe, CommScope Inc.

 Over the recent past our industry has focussed on developing the standards and communication technology necessary to deliver the IMT 2020 vision and in particular 5G targets on eMBB, URLLC and mMTC.
 More recently as we move towards initial commercial deployment of 5G in 2019 and beyond, consideration has focused more on the practical issues related to deploying new technology on existing sites and the costs and tasks involved in delivering enhanced LTE and 5G services quickly and efficiently.
 This talk will consider what approaches can be taken to upgrade macro cell sites to support massive MIMO and where and when its use is appropriate, what RAN architecture might be appropriate and how that might impact the physical implementation of cell sites and finally what other initiatives such as open RAN could impact future developments.